Physiotherapy Instrument Mobilisation (PIM)

 Physiotherapy Instrument Mobilisation use strictly follows the physiotherapy model of spinal and joint mobilisation.
 In short, a PIM-trained

-physiotherapist will treat you differently based on the principles of physiotherapy.
+physiotherapist will treat you utilising the PIM mechanical instrument based on the principles of physiotherapy.

 The development of the Physiotherapy Instrument Mobilisation (PIM) concept is based on longstanding orthodox articular physiotherapy and osteopathic approaches.
 These including Kaltenborn's Nordic concave-convex methodology, Maitland's combined movements, Mulligan’s concepts of mobilisation with movement and positional faults, plus Osteopathic upslope/downslope or Type I or II dysfunction methodology.

-If you haven't tried a Physiotherapy Instrument Mobilisation treatment approach and you are still suffering pain, we recommend that you seek the advice of a PIM-trained physiotherapist to see if they can assist you.
+If you haven't tried a Physiotherapy Instrument Mobilisation treatment approach and you are still suffering pain, please seek the advice of a PIM-trained physiotherapist to see if they can assist you.

-Physiotherapy Instrument Mobilisation is a safe measurable and extremely effective joint
+Physiotherapy Instrument Mobilisation is thought to provide a low-risk and force-load measurable joint

-Due to the small number of PIM-trained therapists available, they attend some but not all of our PhysioWorks clinics.
+PIM-trained physiotherapists attend some but not all of our PhysioWorks clinics.
 If you are particularly interested in the Physiotherapy Instrument Mobilisation treatment approach please ask the receptionist who uses the PIM treatment approach when booking your appointment at PhysioWorks.